 The pans are made of metal or Pyrex.
-The metal can be made of stainless steel, cast-iron, enamelled or non-stick.
+Some may come with a lid.
+The metal can be made of stainless steel, cast iron, enamelled or a non-stick coated material.
 Cast-iron ones, which can be plain or enamelled, can be very heavy, even before you start loading food into them.
-Blue-speckled enamel ones with lids are a North American classic (though the lids leave Brits scratching their heads.)
+Blue-speckled enamel roasters with lids are a North American classic.

-Dark-surface Roasting Pans cook food faster, and brown it better, than do shiny ones.
-The problem with dark-coloured roasting pans, though, is that it can be difficult to tell when the juices are nicely carmelizing, and when they are just plain burning.
+Dark-surface roasting pans cook food faster, and brown it better, than do shiny ones.
+The problem with dark-coloured roasting pans, though, is that it can be difficult to tell when the juices are nicely carmellizing, and when they are just plain burning.

 Some people feel that racks get your roasting process closer to true roasting, by allowing air underneath the meat, so that the underside doesn’t just steam or bake, and by allowing the drippings to actually drip off the meat.
 Others feel that the rack allows the roasting pan to heat up too much, because the mass of the food isn’t touching it directly to absorb the heat, which consequently allows the juices to evaporate too much.
 Still others feel that the racks are just a nuisance, because too much of the meat ends up sticking to them making for more difficult clean-up.

 Even though the roasting pans themselves may be stainless steel, the racks that can come with them are often just chrome-plated steel, which can wear off over time and rust, and may not be dishwasher safe.
 It can be very, very hard to find a replacement the right size.

 Some people just use a rack on top of a heavy-gauge baking sheet with edges all round.

 Some roasting pans may come with a lid.
 You may see these called “covered roasters.”